Provinces to confront Morneau over dividing legal-marijuana proceeds

 The federal government might face some "very small" fixed costs such as those related to its administrative role for taxation, he added, but that "pales in comparison" to the size of the responsibility and the added risks that will be assumed by the provinces.

-Ottawa has already earmarked $274 million to support policing and border efforts related to legalization, and some of the money is to go to the provinces.
+Ottawa has also committed $274 million to support policing and border efforts related to legalization, and some of the money is to go to the provinces.

 But it remains to be seen if more federal commitments are on the way.

-Last week, federal Finance Minister Bill Morneau told a Senate committee that Ottawa is well aware of the provincial, territorial and municipal challenges and costs associated with the federal decision to legalize pot.

-"I can't tell you exactly where we are going in the coming weeks, but it's clear that it's necessary to have consideration of the federal situation, the provincial situation and the municipal situation," Morneau said.

 Regardless of how it's divvied up, the excise tax is expected to generate big bucks — as much as $1 billion per year, by one estimate from Liberal MP Bill Blair, a former Toronto police chief and the Trudeau government's point man on legalizing cannabis.